 Kavanagh Day 2010

-The Kavanagh Day is being staged in Galway again this year.
-The event is taking place indoors at the Galway City Library on Sat 10th July and outdoors on Sun 11th.
+The Kavanagh Day was staged in Galway again in 2010.
+The event took place indoors at the Galway City Library on Sat 10th July and outdoors on Sun 11th.
 July at the Born Centre, Newtownsmith.
-The guest speakers this year include Kavanagh expert Dr. Una Agnew and Ml.
+The guest speakers that year included Kavanagh expert Dr. Una Agnew and Ml.
 D. Higgins TD.
-Accompanying music is provided by Ide Ni Fhaolain on fiddle and Tony Small (ex Wilde Geese)on guitar.
+Accompanying music was provided by Ide Ni Fhaolain on fiddle and Tony Small (ex Wilde Geese) on guitar.
 See the Kavanagh Day Poster

-The second day of this years event runs outdoors on Sun.11th.
-The performances will take place at Abhainn na mBradan (the Born Quarter) which is truely a magnicificant building with breadthtaking views of the river Corrib and many historic buildings along the riverbank.
+The second day of the 2010 event ran outdoors on Sun.11th.
+The performances took place at Abhainn na mBradan (the Born Quarter) which is truely a magnicificant building with breadthtaking views of the river Corrib and many historic buildings along the riverbank.

 University of Limerick Summer School

 The Directing for Stage course was hosted by the DLI with Antoinette Quinn of the Gaeity School of Acting as tutor.
 Some images from the social gathering below

 Keep the Home Fires Burning is a commemoration concert marking the 100th anniversary of the outbreak of World War 1.
 This Christmas 2014 event is jointly hosted in Galway by the Galway Percy French Society the Patrick Kavanagh Western Association (PKWA).

 Memories of a Christmas Childhood.
 This 2012 Christmas concert takes place in Aras na nGael, Galway on Sat.
 1st.
 Dec and will feature performers from both the the Kavanagh Western Association and the Galway Percy French Society.
 It will include music recitals, poetry, song and storytelling.
 The event Poster can be downloaded here